AliGhorashiCMT/8.511-Notes-and-Code/README.md

  **quantum oscillations**: Landau levels, SDH oscillations, De Haas-Van Alphen oscillations, Landau diamagnetism, Landau levels in graphene, DC conductivities and their gauge invariance.
  Includes pset #6 and #7 solutions.

- **topology**: Chern insulators, non-trivial edge states, calculation of Chern number through a sum over states, Berry phase (and hybrid Wannier center) winding,
+ **topology**: Chern insulators, non-trivial edge states, calculation of Chern number through a sum over states, Berry phase (and hybrid Wannier center) winding, gauge invariance of conductivity, intraband position operator and its relationship to the intraband Berry connection, symmetry indicators for the Chern number.
+Includes pset #9 and #10 solutions.